one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### OpenCore Drivers
-These are included with the OpenCore download unless noted otherwise.
+These are included with the OpenCore download except for HfsPlus.efi.
 Place these in /EFI/OC/Drivers
 - AudioDxe.efi
 - [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)